There’s a great quote by Dwight D. Eisenhower that says:

 “What is important is seldom urgent and what is urgent is seldom important.”

-Ever feel like you’re stuck in a rut?
-That you’re just trying to keep your head above water?
+Do you ever feel like you’re stuck in a rut?
+That you’re treading water?
 Staying busy but not really making any headway?

 Ever feel like you don’t have enough time?
 That if you could just pause the world you could get enough breathing room to finally break free?